togwat/cs235-2023-gameswebapp-assignment-wzhe927_yfu809_zqu625-public/README.md

 # COMPSCI 235 Starter Repository for the Games WebApp Assignments
 This is a starter repository for the games webapp assignments of CompSci 235 in Semester 2, 2023.
+This is a clone without commit history.

+Made by:

+Max Fu

+Zhaoyu Qu

+Jack Zhen

 ## Description